obrunet/obrunet.github.io/_posts/2020-07-15-spark-dev-1-intro.md

 mathjax: "true"
 ---

-Banner from a cropped hoto by [Jamie Street](https://unsplash.com/@jamie452) on Unsplash
+Banner from a cropped photo by [Jamie Street](https://unsplash.com/@jamie452) on Unsplash

 In order to prepare the Databricks' Associate Developer for Apache Spark 2.4 certification, i've made all the examples of the book ["Spark: The Definitive Guide" by Bill Chambers, Matei Zaharia (O'reilly - Feb 2018](https://www.oreilly.com/library/view/spark-the-definitive/9781491912201/) as exercices.
 This book is an invaluable resource !
 There are from time to time several variations from the orginal examples.